natfarleydev/prd-markdown/markdown/advanced/advancedCoreClassesDetails.markdown

 day at 20th.

 *Blizzard (Sp)*: At 15th level, you can create a savage winter storm centered on you.
-This power acts as *[control winds]*, but in addition the entire area (not including the “eye” at the center of the storm) is affected as a *[sleet storm]* and all in the area are exposed to [extreme cold].
+This power acts as *[Control Winds]*, but in addition the entire area (not including the “eye” at the center of the storm) is affected as a *[Sleet Storm]* and all in the area are exposed to [Extreme Cold].
 You may use this ability once per day.

 *Child of Ancient Winters (Su)*: At 20th level, you gain the cold